yegor256/blog/_drafts/agile.md

 {% quote If the customer is not satisfied, we find another customer %}

 **Principle #2**:
-"Welcome change requirements, even late in development.
+"Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."

 Most Agile teams understand the word "welcome" here as a permission to forget about any [requirements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %})